1buran/custom-tags/README.md

 ## Getting Started

 > [!CAUTION]
-> The lib is very very alpha stage, so its api may change!
+> This is alpha stage, so library api may change!

 Convert Go structs to influxdb line protocol format.